Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Now you can install the final component in your high-availability cluster: LINSTOR Gateway.

-LINSTOR Gateway manages LINSTOR resources as well as DRBD Reactor services, ensuring highly available access to the underlying storage.
+LINSTOR Gateway manages LINSTOR resources and DRBD Reactor services, ensuring highly available access to the underlying storage.

 To install LINSTOR Gateway, go to its “Releases” page on GitHub, download the latest build on the controller node, and add executable permissions to it: